Pinball FX (2023 video game): Pinball FX tables

-As of October 2025, Pinball FX features 137 tables on Steam and 139 on PlayStation, Xbox, and Epic Games Store.
-The discrepancy arises because System Shock and Camp Bloodbrook are currently exclusive to Pinball M on Steam.
+As of April 2026, Pinball FX features 140 tables on Steam and 145 on PlayStation, Xbox, and Epic Games Store.
+The discrepancy arises because System Shock, Camp Bloodbrook and the Bethesda tables are currently exclusive to Pinball FX Midnight on Steam.
 The Nintendo Switch has a smaller library, as some remastered tables have not been ported to the platform; however, all tables newly developed for Pinball FX have been released on it.

 Reception

 Early feedback during the Pinball FX early access period was mixed, with criticism focusing on performance issues and certain design choices.

 Critical reception following full release was more favorable.
 Game Critics gave it a more reserved score, reflecting ongoing debates about pricing models and content value.
 Push Square took issue with the high price of the (later removed) pinball pass while appreciating the improvement in remastered tables.
 PS Universe suggested starting with the unlicensed tables and that while many tables were superb, some other tables were unremarkable.
 Gaming Age particularly enjoyed the Williams tables, and appreciated the free 24 hour pass to sample tables.
-In an overview of digital pinball, Pixel Addict described it as "a perfect blend of pinball simulation and arcade video game".
+In an overview of digital pinball, Pixel Addict described it as "a perfect blend of pinball simulation and arcade video game."